Skip to main content

 Frequently Asked Questions

-What types of custody exist in Illinois?
+What Types of Custody Exist in Illinois?

-The State of Illinois legally recognizes two types of child custody arrangements: sole custody and joint custody.
+The state of Illinois legally recognizes two types of child custody arrangements: sole custody and joint custody.
 However, there are many frequently used phrases that describe various custody arrangements that are not legal terms, such as:

 In Illinois, a child can choose which parent to live with once they reach the age of majority (18 years old) or are otherwise emancipated.
 The courts will consider the minor child’s preference in a custody case, but only if they deem the child mature enough to voice their opinion.
 In most cases, custody and parenting time are agreed upon between the parents or, in contested cases, decided by a judge.